opeolluwa/backend-for-humans/src/module_9/rust/hello-world.md

 # Hello World program in Rust

-In this section, we are going to install the Rust programming language and write a basic program that prints "Hello World!" [^note]
+In this section, we are going to install the Rust programming language and write a basic program that prints "Hello World!"

 ## What is an "Hello World" program ?